 Late Registration Fee - Any student who has not completed the registration process and attended class by the end of the first day of class each semester will be assessed a \$50.00 per day late registration fee.
-In extenuating circumstances the fee may be waived with the approval of the Chief Academic Officer or Dean of Admissions.
+In extenuating circumstances the fee may be waived with the approval of the Vice President for Academic Affairs or Dean of Admissions.

 Class Load - Students enrolled in 12 credit hours per semester are considered full-time students; students may enroll in up to 18 credit hours per semester with no overload charge.
 Students on probationary status may be limited to 12-14 hours.
 The average course provides three units of credit.
-Students carrying a course load of over 18 hours require the consent of the Chief Academic Officer and will be assessed a charge of \$350.00 for each credit hour in excess of 18 hours.
+Students carrying a course load of over 18 hours require the consent of the Vice President for Academic Affairs and will be assessed a charge of \$350.00 for each credit hour in excess of 18 hours.
 Students with a GPA of 3.75 or above may take 3 additional hours without charge.
 The maximum overload is 21 hours.